The Merkur HD Slant is literally a double-edged sword.

 Aside from the very aggressive shave, most of the complaints (at least in Amazon) centered on the handle.
 Consumers say it was slippery.

-You can buy this Slant razor from Amazon for just under $50.
+You can buy this Slant razor from Amazon.
 And it is eligible for free 2-day shipping if you join Prime.
 It’s a bit pricey, but if you’re looking for something in your arsenal that can mow down a five-day growth in just 2 passes, this is a great option.

 After the upfront costs, you won’t be spending a lot because DE blades are cheap.
 You will be spending literally thousands of dollars less versus a cartridge razor.